 5. Follow Abby’s instructions.

 Soon, you’ll be getting voter addresses right within Facebook in the exact way as you had been via text.
 But, faster and totally free to Postcards to Voters!

 I see Facebook Abby still needs a cell phone number from me, but, I don’t have one.
 What can I do?

 Having never used Abby before, if I get a free cell number, where will Abby send the addresses?
 To my email?
-To my FB messenger?
+To the Slack app?
 Or to the free phone number that doesn’t have a phone attached to it?

-Whether you ask for addresses by text or by Messenger, Abby automatically sends a courtesy copy via email.
+Whether you ask for addresses by text or via Slack, Abby automatically sends a courtesy copy via email.

 I’m going to an event and would like to set-up a booth for Postcards to Voters.
 What supplies do I need and what do I do?

 Volunteer Geri W. created this nifty little guide for event booth planning =)